jrodl3r/jrod.io/STRATEGY.md

 ######YourCare
 An old friend/client was in the concept phase of an idea for a social healthcare app and wanted get it up and running.
 I styled and coded this SPA prototype using AngularJS, Sass and Grunt.

-######Adult Swim
-The mobile team at _HUGE Inc_ was building an app for _Adult Swim_ and had to test interaction in advance.
-I built this prototype in a few days using Sass & jQuery to help meet that requirement.

 ######NYLearns
 Passionate about creating tools that enhance education, I worked with _3rd Learning_ as a Senior UI engineer.
 In collaboration with educators, I built software to support classroom teachers.